The Van Meter/Hite Grants

 Source: ESRI, ArcGIS Online

-In 1733, Lord Fairfax got an order from the Privy Council in London blocking the Virginia colony from issuing new land grants within the area he claimed.
-That stretched from the Blue Ridge across the lower (northern) Shenandoah Valley, west to the headspring of the Potomac River.
-Fairfax arranged for the Privy Council in London to order an official survey of the Northern Neck proprietary's boundaries.
-Completing the actual survey would require three more years, and the disputed interpretation of that survey would not be resolved for another nine years.
+He also established tighter legal rights to his massive land grant.
+In 1733, Lord Fairfax got an order from the Privy Council in London that blocked the Virginia colony from issuing new land grants within the area he claimed.
+That claim stretched from the Blue Ridge across the lower (northern) Shenandoah Valley, west to the presumed location of the headspring of the Potomac River.

-The survey ordered by the Privy Council was done in 1736, by commissioners and surveyors hired by the two sides.
+Completing the actual survey would require three more years.
+The survey ordered by the Privy Council was done in 1736.
+It was completed by commissioners and surveyors hired by the two sides.
+The disputed interpretation of that survey would not be resolved for another nine years.

 Not surprisingly, the survey resulted in competing maps defining the boundaries.
 The colony's map highlighted the success of Governor Gooch in stimulating settlement west of the Blue Ridge, through his grants of land to white Protestants such as the immigrants brought by Hite.
 Lord Fairfax countered by hiring the surveyor in King George County, John Warner, to produce an alternative map based on Fairfax's interpretation of the boundaries.